 Before and After: Replacing Traditional Getters and Setters

-Here is a typical pre-8.4 class with manual getters and setters:
+Here's a typical pre-8.4 class with manual getters and setters:

 // Before: PHP < 8.4